 The Nathalie Dolmetsch Bursaries

-Applicants for bursaries are asked to apply in writing on the form provided (Word or PDF) stating their particular interests and experience, how they think that they would benefit from attending the summer school and what they might do with the knowledge and skill gained.
+Applicants for bursaries are asked to apply in writing on the form stating their particular interests and experience, how they think that they would benefit from attending the summer school and what they might do with the knowledge and skill gained.
 In addition, applicants are asked to provide a reference from a tutor supporting the application.
 Some dance experience, not necessarily relevant to historical dance, is recommended for applicants who are not dance students.

 The closing date for applications for bursaries for the summer school is 30th April.

 The committee may make or withhold awards at its sole discretion.

 An applicant’s financial circumstances may be taken into consideration.